-Perhaps we are “suffering from a deplorable lack of curiosity,” but our family doesn’t spend a lot of time pondering the existence of alien life forms.
-Nor do we routinely scan the horizon for spaceships.
-Nor do we monitor radio frequencies for messages from other galaxies.
+Perhaps we are “suffering from a deplorable lack of curiosity,” but our family doesn’t devote a lot of time to pondering the existence of alien life forms.
+Nor do we routinely scan the horizon our world for UFOs.
+Nor do we spend our days monitoring radio frequencies for messages from other galaxies.

 We do, however, occasionally watch movies that deal with such matters — and what better occasion to do that than on World UFO Day?

 That’s right, folks, July 2 is World UFO Day, commemorating the alleged crash of a UFO on this date in Roswell, New Mexico, way back in 1947.

 So tonight after dinner, we plan to rewatch one of our all time favorites, Signs.

 Our family thinks this movie is brilliant.
 If you’ve never seen it, you should.
 It is simultaneously funny and sweet and sad and just a little bit scary.

 It also brings to mind a lot of great topics for discussion, including:

 - Are our lives governed by chance, or do even bad things happen for a purpose?